SuperVK/sparse-image-repr-bep/bep.typ

   icon-name: "gear",
 )

+#pagebreak()

+#outline()

+#pagebreak()
 // Setup:
 // 1.
 Introduction
 //  1.1 Transformers to train images
 //  1.2 Guassian splatting in 3D
+//  1.3 Gaussian splatting for transformers
+//  1.4 Gaussian derviatives for higher frequency data
 // 2.
-Methods
+Theory
 //  2.1 Primitive Gaussian & derivatives
 //  2.2 Lie group, lie algebras
 //  2.3 Parametrization of Aff+
-//  2.4 Close dive into the rendering function
-//  2.5 Loss function
-//  2.6 Culling
 // 3.
+Methods
+//  3.1 Close dive into the rendering function
+//  3.2 Loss function
+//  3.3 Culling
+// 4.
 Results
-//  3.1 Basic results
+//  4.1 Basic results
-//  3.2 First and second and high frequency data
+//  4.2 First and second and high frequency data
-//  3.3 Hyperparameter tuning
+//  4.3 Hyperparameter tuning
+// 5.
+Conclusion & future work

 = Introduction
-In the last few years, AI and machine learning has become increasingly important.
-We have seen AI across a few domains, mainly text, image & video and audio.
-Each of these AI models work by using tokens as inputs for transformers.
-For text, these tokens are words or letters, however for images & video, defining these tokens is a bit more arbitrary.
-The most common approach is by taking 16x16 values of pixels, together with
+In the last few years, AI and machine learning have become increasingly important.
+We have seen ML applied across several domains, mainly text, image and video, and audio.
+For image recognition, convolutional neural networks (CNN) have been quite successful.
+CNNs use convolutional kernels to group pixels together, such that for a 100x100, we do not need 100,000 weights to connect each pixel.
+These networks are designed to extract information from images, such as classification.
+This has become the defacto standard for image recognition in the past 10 years. (source)

+Recently, another model has become prevalent: the transformer @vaswani2023attentionneed.
+Transformer take tokens as inputs, in most cases, these tokens are words.
+The transformer can predict new tokens, leading to generative models.
+It was discovered (an image is worth 16x16 words) that you can serialize an image into patches of 16x16 pixels and use those as tokens to train transformers successfully.
+This already outperforms "classical" CNNs.

+For transformers in natural language, tokens have meaningful relations to each other.
+A classical example is Vector("King")-Vector("Man") $tilde.equiv$ Vector("Queen")-Vector("Woman) @mikolov2013efficientestimationwordrepresentations.
+This is less true for 16x16 image patches, these tokens are chosen with little geometric meaning in the image.
+This is also described in (an image is worth 16x16 words), where we can see that attention of a token is mostly on tokens that are on the same row/column axis.

+Ideally, we can find a set of tokens that describe an image, similar to how a set of words describes a sentence or text.
+While text tokens can encode grammatical or contextual information, image tokens should capture geometric information.

+One way to generate such tokens is Gaussian splatting.
+This has been widely used for 3D scene reconstruction.
+By taking multiple pictures and spawning Gaussian blobs in 3D to match each view, resulting in a 3D scene represented by Gaussians.
+This is done using gradient descent to train the scenes to iteratively better match each image, using L1 and SSIM loss.
+Recently, Gaussian splatting has also been used in 2D for image representation @zhang_gaussianimage_2025.
+This works essentially by only taking only one image, and training for that single image.
+This process works a lot simpler as quite a few complication for 3D do not have to be made anymore.
+Besides encoding tokens for transformers, 2D Gaussian splatting can also be used in scenarios where encoding is done once and decoding is done multiple times, such as textures for video games.

+Tokenization of Gaussian parameters has already been studied @dong_gaussiantoken_2025.
+In this thesis we aim to provide more geometric value to these tokens by using Lie theory.
+Furthermore, we want to encode higher-frequency data using derivatives of Gaussians.
+Convolutional neural networks have been shown to extract information from high-frequency components; explicitly encoding these could give transformers a similar capability.
+(Source?)

-= Method
+= Theory
 We are expanding the Gaussian splatting method with an explicit geometric description in terms of a Lie group, as well as using higher order derivatives to more efficiently encode high frequency features.
 This is especially used in areas of high contrast, such as edges and lines.

 We will spawn $n$ initial Gaussians, each of which will represent one token, and each token will have $p$ (tbd) parameters that describe the color values of the Gaussian layers and the geometric properties such as location, rotation, and scale.